cloudfoundry/example-sidecar-buildpack/README.md

 1) Zip it up
 ```
-# from the root of this repo
+# from the root of this repo, zip up buildpack excluding the .git directory
-zip -r my-bp-name.zip .
+zip -r my-bp-name.zip . -x *.git*
 ```
 2) upload the buildpack to cloudfoundry
 ```